 Let’s make this a little fun!

 We were out-of-town (Spring Break in Spain) the 3rd week and didn’t do the rain dance away.
 We kept checking email and there was no activity on the house while we were gone.
-Our flight home, we had a lay over in PHL for a few hours.
-We all talked about doing the rain dance at the airport, but didn’t have the guts.
-Literally in the next hour we had a showing.
+On our flight home, we had a layover in PHL for a few hours.
+We all talked about doing the rain dance at the airport but didn’t have the guts.
+Literally in the next hour, we had a showing.
 So now we can just talk about the rain dance and it works?
 LOL.

 The Final Rain Dance

 Several days had passed and the house had now been listed for 3 1/2 weeks.
 We decided to do another rain dance, but this time we didn’t ask for people to come to view our home.
 This time we asked for “serious buyers”.